DIAGNijmegen/website-content/content/pages/vacancies/stud-assistant-cpg.md

 picture: vacancies/stud_ass_cpg.png
 template: vacancy-single
 people: Jeroen van der Laak, Elke Loskamp-Huntink
-description: Are you looking for job next to your studies and do you have affinity with artificial intelligence and medical images?
+description: Are you looking for a job next to your studies and do you have affinity with artificial intelligence and medical images?
 Then don't miss this opportunity!
 The Computational Pathology group is looking for a student assistant to assist with ground truth generation for training of artificial neural networks and preparation of slides for digitization.

 ## Background